jonandel/ha-hildebrandglow-dcc/README.md

 ## Installation

+Note: if you want to see bebugging information as the integration is setup, then you need to configure the logger (for debug) as defined below, BEFORE, you 'Add Integration'.

 ### Automated installation through HACS

 You can install this component through [HACS](https://hacs.xyz/) to easily receive updates.
 Once HACS is installed, click this link: